puhitaku/r3build/README.md

  - No longer have to write one-liners and double-hyphens
  - Manage all auto-reload tasks in one place

+Not only Celery, r3build is capable of restarting any process of course.

 1. Write `r3build.toml` in your project directory.

 ```